Swine Compensation Fund

 These payments can only be made once the Minister for Agriculture has considered any relevant recommendations from the Swine Industry Projects Advisory Committee (SIPAC).

-Under Section 87(3) of the Act the SIPAC consists of a maximum 9 members appointed by the Minister for Agriculture.
+Under section 87(3) of the Act the SIPAC consists of up to9 members appointed by the Minister for Agriculture.
+Members are selected for their skills and experience with the swine industry, consistent with the prescribed skills under section 87(3) of the Act.

-Applications for the 2022 Livestock Biosecurity Funds grant program were open between Thursday 27 October 2022 until 11.59 pm on Friday 23 December 2022.
+Applications for the 2025 Livestock Biosecurity Funds grant program were open between 7 March and 14 April 2025.

 Summary of SCF projects